amanprodigy/imdb/README.md

 # imdb

 A simple "imdb" like internet movie database built on Django2.

-The tutorial is from the book 'Django2 By Example'
+The project is tutored in the book 'Django2 By Example'